 /scratch directory intended for high performance access while running jobs.
 The space is for temporary use and not backed up.
 Each node has its own local

 /scratch partition making access efficient and fast; you should make sure that your code uses the

 /scratch local to where your code is running.
 Please see the programming examples for using /scratch.
 Scratch space is shared by all users; please be considerate and move or delete files that you no longer need for computation.
 Files will be removed automatically after 30 days.

 SCC home directories, Project Disk Space, and STASH storage have a feature called snapshots implemented.
 The snapshots are copies of files and are stored within the file system, making them useful and convenient for retrieving files that are accidentally deleted, but not useful in the event of catastrophic failure.
 You have access to the snapshots of your files.
 Each directory contains a hidden subdirectory called

 ls -a listing, but you can

 cd into it:

 The directory names use the form YYMMDD to represent the day that the snapshot was created.
-They are taken at 12:01am every day.
-The snapshots are read-only, but you can copy from them into the main file system.
+Snapshots are taken at 12:01am every day.
+Regardless of the permissions that appear to be set on the snapshots of your files, you cannot overwrite or remove them.
+You can, however, copy them to your directory in the main file system.
 The snapshots in no way count against your allocation; you can ignore how much file space they take up.